THE LARGEST VETERINARY LOCUM COMMUNITY ACROSS CANADA

 - Mutual assistance

-Founder / François Asselin
+CEO - Co-Founder / François Asselin

 With a bachelor's degree in accounting from the University of Sherbrooke, François Asselin is passionate about finance and entrepreneurship.
-In 2016, he incidentally founded a second company in the veterinary field, the veterinary equipment exchange platform VEP Medical Ltd. He is currently a third year DVM student and, until recently, was the Treasurer of the Quebec Veterinary Medical Students Association (AEMVQ).
+In 2016, he incidentally founded a second company in the veterinary field, the veterinary equipment exchange platform VEP Medical Ltd. He is currently a fifth year DVM student and, until recently, was the Treasurer of the Quebec Veterinary Medical Students Association (AEMVQ).
 Besides veterinary medicine, accounting and entrepreneurship, his main interests are triathlons, music, art, opera and the outdoors.

-Founder / Jean-Simon Richard
+Co-Founder / Jean-Simon Richard

 Jean-Simon Richard is a native of the Magdalen Islands archipelago, situated in the middle of the Gulf of Saint Lawrence.
-He is currently a third year DVM student and is very involved in the student life of his university.
+He is currently a fifth year DVM student and is very involved in the student life of his university.
 Moreover, he is President of the Quebec Veterinary Medical Students Association (AEMVQ).
 He also holds a bachelor's degree in security and police studies from the School of Criminology at the University of Montreal.
 In addition to veterinary medicine, justice and entrepreneurship, his other fields of interest are history, archeology, politics, international relations, science and scuba diving.

 Chief Operating Officer / Tommy B. Levasseur

 Tommy B. Levasseur graduated from the marine institute in Rimouski, Quebec in 2011.
 He worked a few years as navigation officer in the merchant marine before a career reorientation in veterinary medicine.
 Tommy is currently completing his fourth year of the DVM and is actively implicated as senior academic affairs delegate in the Quebec Veterinary Medical Students Association (AEMVQ).
-Other than veterinary medicine and maritime world, he has a passion for music, golf, and business.